tbdalgaard/VisCon/README.md

 # VisCon

-This repository holds the official translations and user documentation for [VisCon](https://visconapp.com) and the issuge tracker for the product itself.
+This repository holds the official translations and user documentation for [VisCon](https://visconapp.com) and the issue tracker for the product itself.

 # Bug reports.

 If you found a bug in the main program, in the translations or in the user documentation feel free to throw a bug report our way.

 note: If it have something to do with the VisCon application crashing, please include the log output and as much information about the machine as possible.

 # Contributing

 - Make a clone of the master branch.
 - Make the changes
 - Make a pull request against the snapshot branch